V4NSH4J/discord-mass-DM-GO/README.md

 [Dankgrinder](https://github.com/V4NSH4J/dankgrinder) - An Advanced automation tool for Dankmemer

-## To do
-Here are the things I plan to add if the project is succesful, feel free to fork the repository and try adding them & do a pull request.
-- Membership Screening bypass
-- Proper threading (Setting the number of accounts that concurrently DM at one time)
-- Constant cookies & fingerprints
-- Rotating proxy support

 ## Donations 🪙
 I spend quite a lot of time in making High Quality & Open Source discord tools because hundreds of people get ripped-off everyday searching for this stuff.
 If this helped you out even in the slightest, Buy me a coffee and make my day!